JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="getflags"></a>GetFlags (CGpImage)

-Gets a set of flags that indicate certain attributes of this **Image** object.
+Gets a set of flags that indicate certain attributes of an **Image** object.

 ```
 FUNCTION GetFlags () AS UINT